chnm/thatcamp-org/wp-content/plugins/email-log/readme.txt

 - Initial Release

 == Upgrade Notice ==

+= 1.8.2 =
+Added the ability to log all emails in the TO field instead of just the first one

 = 1.8.1 =
 Fixed issue with "Delete All Logs" action that was introduced in v1.8